aled1027/rust_med/README.md

 ## TODOs:

-- Re-check if audio is supposed to be in Tauri versus using the browser features
 - Improve UX of recording
   - Figure out microphone detection and stuff like that.
 Maybe add button "connect microphone" if none connects on mount.
     - It's possible we need a user to take an action to get access to the microphone.